PySimpleGUI/PySimpleGUI/readme.md

 </p>

-The theme changed colors of the background, text, input background, input text, and button colors.
+The theme changed the background, text, input background, input text, and button colors.
 In other GUI packages, to change color schemes like this, you would need to specify the colors of each widget individually, requiring numerous changes to your code.

 <hr>

 # Support 💪

 Your first stop should be the [documentation](http://www.PySimpleGUI.org) and [demo programs](http://Demos.PySimpleGUI.org).
-If you still have a question or need help...  no problem... help is available to you, at no cost.
-Simply [file an Issue](http://Issues.PySimpleGUI.org) on the PySimpleGUI GitHub repo and you'll get help.
+If you still have a question or need help...  no problem... help is available to you at no cost.
+[File an issue](http://Issues.PySimpleGUI.org) on the PySimpleGUI GitHub repo, and you'll get help.

 Nearly all software companies have a form that accompanies bug reports.
 It's not a bad trade... fill in the form, get free software support.
 This information helps get you an answer efficiently.

 In addition to requesting information such as the version numbers of PySimpleGUI and underlying GUI frameworks, you're also given a checklist of items that may help you solve your problem.

 ***Please fill in the form.***  It may feel pointless to you.
 It may feel painful, despite it taking just a moment.
 It helps get you a solution faster.
-If it wasn't useful and necessary information to help you get a speedy reply and fix, you wouldn't be asked to fill it out.
+If it weren't useful and necessary information to help you get a speedy reply and fix, you wouldn't be asked to fill it out.
 "Help me help you".

 # Supporting 	<a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/PSGSuperHero.png"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/PSGSuperHero.png"  alt="img"  width="90px"></a>

 Financial support for the project is greatly appreciated.
 To be honest, financial help is needed.
 It's expensive just keeping the lights on.
-The domain name registrations, a long list of subscriptions for things like Trinket, consulting help, etc., quickly add up to a sizable recurring cost.
+The domain name registrations, a long list of subscriptions for things like Trinket, consulting support, etc., quickly add up to a sizable recurring cost.

 PySimpleGUI wasn't inexpensive to create.
 While a labor of love, it was very laborious over several years, and quite a bit was invested, and continues to be invested, in creating what you see today.

-PySimpleGUI has an open-source license and it would be great if it could remain that way.
+PySimpleGUI has an open-source license, and it would be great if it could remain that way.
 If you or your company (especially if you're using PySimpleGUI in a company) are benefiting financially by using PySimpleGUI, you have the capability of extending the life of the project for you and other users.

 ### Buy Me A Coffee